jameshfisher/jameshfisher.com/_posts/2017-01-14-c-signal-stack.md

   - c
   - programming
 taggedAt: '2024-03-26'
+summary: >-
+  C signal handlers reuse the same call stack as normal functions, but can optionally use a special signal stack instead.
 ---

 We know how C functions work.
 The program maintains a _call stack_, which contains _stack frames_ corresponding to nested _function calls_.
 Calling a function means pushing a new stack frame onto the stack, and returning from a function means popping its stack frame off the stack.